dell/terraform-provider-redfish/docs/CONTRIBUTING.md

       needs to be recompiled to support the latest protocol.

 it means you forgot to set the command line environment from step 8.

+## How to Run Acceptance Tests

+1. Build with `go build -o terraform-provider-redfish.exe -gcflags="all=-N -l"` (this will include debugging - you can remove the `gcflags` argument if you want a production binary)
+2. Next you have to tell the acceptance tester where to find the terraform binary.
+You do this by setting the `TF_ACC_TERRAFORM_PATH` environment variable.
+Ex: `set TF_ACC_TERRAFORM_PATH=C:\Users\grant\Documents\terraform-provider-redfish\terraform.exe`.
+If it is in path this is not necessary.
+3. To confirm you want to run acceptance tests you have to set the environment variable `TF_ACC` to true.
+Ex: `set TF_ACC=true`
+4. Finally, change directory to the "redfish" directory and run `go test`